cefriel/chimera/chimera-example/README.md

 ```bash
 docker-compose up
 ```

+A different Chimera pipeline can be mounted changing the volumes section in the  _docker-compose.yml_ file.

 You can also run a scalable converter on a Swarm (for a local single-node Swarm run `docker swarm init`)  and the _docker-compose-converter-service.yml_ file.
 You can provide a different config changing the  _docker-compose-converter-service.yml_ and _nginx.conf_ files.
 ```bash